 Antioxidants help to keep your dog’s immune system operating smoothly and rid the body of damaging free radicals.
 It is also thought (although more research is still needed) that antioxidants help combat a variety of serious health problems, including cancer, by protecting the DNA in your dog’s cells.

 The best way to ensure your dog receives plenty of antioxidants is by selecting a food rich in colorful fruits and vegetables.
 This includes things like kale, spinach, collard greens, carrots, blueberries and cranberries, among others.

 Have Plenty of Omega-3 Fatty Acids

 Your dog’s body requires a number of chemicals called fatty acids to remain healthy.
 There are a variety of different fatty acids, and your dog’s body manufacturers most of them internally.
-However, there are two types – omega-3 and omega-6 – that must be obtained through your dog’s diet.
+However, there are two types – omega-3 fatty acids and omega-6 fatty acids – that must be obtained through your dog’s diet.
 Accordingly, they are called essential fatty acids.

 Generally speaking, omega-6 fatty acids are easy to provide to your dog, as they are present in many meats, fats and vegetable-based products.

 Omega-3 fatty acids, on the other hand, are harder to provide.
 Fatty fish, including salmon, sardines and anchovies, are rich in omega-3 fatty acids, as are things like flaxseed.

 However, not all omega-3 fatty acids are created equally.